-Jones Plus SWB Complete Review: Less $, Jones Magic
+Jones Plus SWB Complete Review: Jones Magic for Less $

-Once the domain of the fully fledged bike nerd, Jones’ Plus SWB Complete has opened up a very distinctive bike to a far broader audience.
-After spending half a year riding one, Cass Gilbert reports on his findings…
+Once the domain of the fully-fledged bike geek, Jones’ Plus SWB Complete has opened up a very distinctive, capable, and comfortable bike to a far broader audience.
+After spending half a year riding one, read Cass Gilbert’s in-depth review, along with SWB and LWB comparisons…

 For the longest time, Jeff Jones’s distinctive titanium bikes – noted for their eye catching truss fork and curvy spaceframes – have been largely sidelined to the domain of the well versed ‘bike nerd’.
 Jones enthusiasts have always waxed lyrical about these odd looking machines and their uncanny ability to float over jumbles of rocks without the need for a suspension fork, whilst Jeff Jones himself has long promised a ride that elevates the potential of the humble, fully rigid mountain bike.
 But at a time when most riders have switched to full-suspension rigs for their mountain biking needs, a Jones bike always came at a price so high that only those who truly resonate with the company’s rhetoric have been prepared to experiment.
 With few bikes available to demo, investing in one always felt like a leap of faith.

 - Angles (LG): 69° Head tube, 72° Seat tube